spdx/spdx-3-model/model/Core/Vocabularies/ExternalRefType.md

 - mailingList: A reference to the mailing list used by the maintainer for a package.
 - mavenCentral: A reference to a maven repository artifact.
 - metrics: A reference to metrics related to package such as OpenSSF scorecards.
 - npm: A reference to an npm package.
+The package reference format, looks like `package@version`, is defined in [npm Docs](https://docs.npmjs.com/cli/v10/configuring-npm/package-json).
-- nuget: A reference to a nuget package.
+- nuget: A reference to a NuGet package.
+The package reference format, looks like `package/version`, is defined in [NuGet documentation](https://docs.nuget.org).
 - license: A reference to additional license information related to an artifact.
-- other: Used when the type doesn't match any of the other options.
+- other: Used when the type does not match any of the other options.
 - privacyAssessment: A reference to a privacy assessment for a package.
 - productMetadata: A reference to additional product metadata such as reference within organization's product catalog.
 - purchaseOrder: A reference to a purchase order for a package.